fhiso/sources-and-citations/regex-dialect.md

 C++ boost::regex
 :   Use the `ECMAScript` variety.
-    How to ensure full match not known.
+    How to ensure full match not known to the author of this document.

 ECMAScript
 :   Surround expression with `^(`...`)$`.